 block by a single disk read or write.
 Database realms are typically very large,

-efficiently is (a) to establish what is known as an "entry point",
+is (a) to establish what is known as an "entry point", that is to

-that is to say, a suitable starting page, and (b) to access no more pages than
+say, a suitable starting page, and (b) to access no more pages than is

-is absolutely necessary.
-Here, enhanced from Bachman (1973), are the six
+absolutely necessary.
+Here, enhanced from Bachman (1973), are the six most

-most commonly used traversal options: (1) A search can be started at the
+commonly used traversal options: (1) A search can be started at the beginning

-beginning of a database realm, and then proceed line by line within page by
+of a database realm, and then proceed line by line within page by page until

-page until there are no more records to examine.
-This will retrieve records in
+there are no more records to examine.
+This will retrieve records in strict

-strict database key sequence with no reference to record type.
-It therefore
+database key sequence with no reference to record type.
+It therefore retrieves

-retrieves all possible records, and the order in which it retrieves them will
+all possible records, and the order in which it retrieves them will to all

 aforementioned database key, the known permanent address of the record in